There are many reasons why one might want to undertake a property renovation project. Maybe you want to:

 • Heating: You need to determine what kind of heating is used in the property and to check the condition of the heating source.
 Would you need to invest in a new, more efficient electric storage heater?
 Investigate the property’s thermal efficiency as this is important when it comes to the performance of the heating system.

-• Plumbing: You need to consider whether the sanitary ware needs to be replaced with modern units and whether you’re going to relocate or add bathrooms because extra plumbing would have to be added.
+• Plumbing: You need to consider whether the sanitary hardware needs to be replaced with modern units and whether you’re going to relocate or add bathrooms because extra plumbing would have to be added.

-• Damp: This can be a total dealbreaker for many properties.
+• Dampness: This can be a total dealbreaker for many properties.
 Some tenants and buyers reconsider paying for the perfect property if it has signs of dampness, even if it’s just a slight tint of that distinctive smell of moisture.
 It’s just bad for your health.
 That’s why you need to resolve any issues related to an excessive amount of moisture on the property.
 Look for mold, damp patches, rotting timber and white salt deposits on the bricks – they are all signs the place is too damp and you need to fix the damaged parts and resolve the issue.

 • Infestation: Look for pest droppings, dead bugs, active pests, evidence of nesting, weird holes and gnaw marks.
 Termites are extremely destructive so pay special attention for signs of those.
 They may cause extreme structural damage to a building and any wooden furniture.
 Pay attention to visible holes or sagging floors or wood that makes hollow sounds when you tap on it.

-Step three: Deal with the paperwork.
+Step three: Deal with the paperwork

 That might be the most annoying part of it all.
 You need to get all these permissions before you can actually start with the property renovation.
 Start with completing the deal for the property you’re planning to renovate, of course!
 Then it’s time to check for renovation restrictions in your area.
 Once your plans for renovation are set, you must identify with a professional which aspects of them require a permit.
 To get a home renovation permit, you need to complete a permit application, share blueprints if your project is big, and pay the fee.
 Some inspections are required at various stages of the project to verify that you’re following the plans and that you meet the codes and you need to figure out when.
 For example, in some cities, it’s required that the holes for deck footings are inspected before the concrete is poured.
-And don’t worry if you fail an inspection!
+Don’t worry if you fail an inspection!
 This might cost you some money and time but overall it’s just a bump in the road you can easily fix.

 You need to hire contractors and subcontractors to do the things you don’t plan on doing yourself.
 It’s good to get the right insurance for your property renovation too.
-Many works that you undertake as a part of an extension or renovation project might not be covered by the existing home insurance policy.
+Many projects that you undertake as a part of an extension or renovation project might not be covered by the existing home insurance policy.
 Make sure you’re not ignoring the renovations insurance and that your main contractor has site insurance.
 If you’re hiring subcontractors, you need to sort out the site insurance yourself.

 In order to start the real property renovation work, you need to make sure the building is weather tight by covering up missing doors and windows and part of the roof.
 Depending on the condition of the structure, you might need to place steel ties that stop the lateral spread in the walls or the roof, or scaffolding to prevent the structure from collapsing.
 Things like plastering and electrics need a dry building, or it’s a safety hazard.
 It’s crucial to get the roof coverings on and to create a safe environment for the property renovation.

-Step five: Talk to the neighbors.
+Step five: Talk to the neighbors

-Step six: Schedule your renovation work.
+Step six: Schedule your renovation work

 Make the schedule about the order in which things must be done for maximum efficiency.
 It might need some adjustments later in the process but it’s good to have an idea about the order in which things are going to be done.